How to Use the man command in Linux

 The following command searches and displays the man page of the yum.conf configuration file.

-You can override the default behavior by specifying the section number.
-If the section number is specified, the man command searches the specified keyword only in the specified section.
-For example, to view the man page of the passwd configuration file, you can use the following command.
+You can override the default behaviour by specifying the section number.
+If the section number is selected, the man command searches the specified keyword only in the restricted section.
+For example, to view the man page of the passwd configuration file, use the following command.

 #man 5 passwd

-In this command, since we have specified the section number, the man command will only search for the keyword 'passwd' in the title of the man pages arranged in section 5.
-The following image shows the sample output of this command.
+Since we have specified the section number in the above command, the man command will only search for the keyword passwd in the title of the man pages arranged in section 5.

 Caching of manual pages

+It also maintains a cache of formatted pages in the /var/cache/man and /usr/share/man directories.
+When you search a man page, the man command searches the specified man page in the cache directory instead of performing a full search.
 If a cached version of the requested man page is available, the man command immediately displays the cached version of the requested man page.
-If the cached version of the requested man page is not available, the man command performs a full search of the requested man page at the available locations in the index database.
+If the cached version of the requested man page is not available, the man command performs a full search for the requested man page at the available locations in the index database.

-By default, the Linux automatically updates the index database on the specified time in the cron file.
-But if required, such as in the exam, you can also update this database manually.
+Since it uses the database to locate the manual pages, it cannot find the manual pages of a recently added package until the following database updates.
+By default, Linux automatically updates the index database at the time specified in the cron file.
+But if required, such as in the exam, you can update this database manually.
 To update the index database manually, use the following command.

 #mandb